Self Guided Walking Tours of Historic Manchester, MA

 Beginning with commercial buildings on either side, the majority of the tour includes houses that are real historic and architectural gems.
 Also included are the Union Cemetery, established in 1845 and containing graves of some of Manchester’s leading citizens, and the granite Crowell Chapel, built in 1902 and designed to look like an English Gothic church.

-Booklets describing three walking tours of historic Manchester are available at the museum. $3.00 each
+Booklets describing these three walking tours of historic Manchester are available at the museum. $3.00 each